13golds/MEME-KISIK-INU/README.md

 ## ✨ What is Kisik?

-Kisik is a meme token with charm and curiosity.
+Kisik is a meme token with charm and curiosity, designed to spark joy and foster creativity in the Web3 space.
+Beyond its playful image, Kisik serves as a cultural symbol and utility token for engaging with community-driven NFT experiences and future integrations like token-based Telegram notifications.
 It was born as a playful digital cat who invites you for coffee ☕ — and maybe some fun along the journey to early discovery.

 Holding Kisik means being part of a light-hearted but ambitious community that embraces creativity, fun, and long-term digital legacy.